 Inter-school moot court competitions are excellent opportunities to enhance research, writing, and oral advocacy skills.
 Students work in teams to develop a persuasive analysis of a sophisticated legal problem and must master the contours of an entire area of law to be successful.
 Cases are assigned to teams to prepare (1) a written brief and (2) oral arguments for both sides before a mock appellate panel.
 Winning teams thoroughly address both sides of their case and demonstrate masterful understanding of an area of law.

-All moot court team members are expected to be in good academic standing and must commit to remaining in Boston during the term(s) in which the team is preparing for the competition.
+All moot court team members are expected to be in upper-level students* in good academic standing and must commit to remaining in Boston during the term(s) in which the team is preparing for the competition.
 Many competitions have a 3L preference, and strong academic standing and commitment are required.

 Members of teams selected for these competitions are guaranteed to receive funding through the OSD program to attend their competitions.
 Please see the OSD Finance page for more information.